 It should be noted: data privacy must be entrenched in existing legacy systems and networks as well as new ones.
 A master data management solution can help you ensure all data repositories are covered.

-Choosing an MDM solution that fits your business needs
+Choosing a master data management solution that fits your business needs

-While we’ve outlined six valuable features of an MDM platform, your solution should, of course, be designed with your business objectives at its core.
+While we have outlined six valuable features and capabilities of master data management, your solution should, of course, be designed with your business objectives at its core.
 You need to identify your biggest business pains related to data.
 The features most relevant to those will then follow, naturally.
-This will help you make a compelling business case for Master Data Management.
+This will help you make a compelling business case for master data management.